mikeTOliu/Magic-cube_color/README.md

 # Magic-cube_color
-use camera recognition magic cube color use python3 and opencv
+use camera recognition magic cube color\n use python3 and opencv